Safeguarding in Football

 Remember: It is NOT our responsibility to decide if abuse has taken place BUT if we have concerns it IS our responsibility to act and report those concerns.

-Who needs to have a CRC?
+Who needs to have a DBS?

-Anyone who is regularly working or volunteering directly with children and young people in football needs to have an enhanced CRC.
+Anyone who is regularly working or volunteering directly with children and young people in football needs to have an enhanced DBS.
 Regular is defined as once a month or more, more than twice in 30 days or overnight.
 Activities include: teaching, training, instructing, supervising, giving advice or guidance, treating or caring for children or driving for the club.

 FA grassroots safeguarding policies and procedures 2018 (PDF format)